 For example, the older superior colliculus (aka optic tectum) and the newer visual cortex both help to make you see.
-Ancient spinal chord reflex arcs as well as cerebellar and motor cortical circuits all control the way you move.
+And ancient spinal chord reflex arcs as well as cerebellar and motor cortical circuits all make you move.

-These circuits are all active in parallel, somewhat independently of each other.
-It is surprising that we can ever be "of one mind" about anything.
+They are all active in parallel.
+It is perhaps surprising that we can ever be "of one mind" about anything given that the mind is the result of such massively parallel distributed processing.